-Attitudes and values exist at the core of any culture.
-They are a reflection of the way people think and behave and having an understanding of these can aid you significantly in successfully concluding your negotiations.
-For example, you will note in the following section, that both relationships and family are hugely important to the Irish.
-This can be traced back to the agricultural nature of Irish employment, where large families were necessary to maintain farms.
-This is one of the biggest points of difference between Ireland and other fast-paced Western European countries.
-Therefore, when conducting business with the Irish it is important to bear in mind that family and relationships are as significant as the business itself.
-Using this knowledge can help you overcome many difficulties and ensure that you achieve a successful outcome in your business negotiations.
+Attitudes and values exists at the core of business etiquette in Ireland culture.
+They are a reflection of the way people think and behave.
+Having an understanding of business etiquette in Ireland can aid you significantly in successfully concluding your negotiations.
+For example, you will note in the following section that both relationships and family are hugely important to the Irish.
+This can stem from the agricultural nature of Irish employment, where large families were necessary to maintain farms.
+Business etiquette is one of the biggest points of difference between Ireland and other fast-paced Western European countries.
+Therefore, when conducting business with the Irish, it is important to bear in mind that family and relationships are as significant as the business itself.
+Using this knowledge can help you overcome many difficulties and ensure to achieve a successful outcome in your business negotiations.
 However, as important as it is, family is not the only significant element in Irish culture.
 The following section outlines other specifics and highlights their implications for business practice.

 Corporate social responsibility

-Over the past few years, the corporate social responsibility (CSR) movement has gathered great momentum in Ireland and is now regarded as one of the most important topics.
+Over the past few years, the corporate social responsibility (CSR) movement has gathered great momentum in Ireland.
+It is now one of the most important topics.
 However, some studies indicate that CSR in Ireland is a relatively new issue compared with other countries (Lorraine Sweeney PhD Thesis in 2009).
 The research also noted that CSR was more prominent in multinational firms based in Ireland than in local Irish firms.
 In 2019, the Commission published an article to promote CSR.

 CSR plays an important role in enhancing both corporate reputations as well as communities.
-To recognise CSR’s growing importance and its roles , Chambers Ireland has done much to highlight CSR activities throughout the country and has attempted to develop practical policies together with guidelines to encourage the further development of CSR programmes.
-Chambers Ireland is focusing on establishing and fostering best practice in CSR and initiatives to advocate awareness of the potential of CSR amongst small companies as well as big corporations.
+To recognise CSR’s growing importance and its roles , Chambers Ireland has done much to highlight CSR activities throughout the country.
+It has attempted to develop practical policies together with guidelines for the further development of CSR programmes.
+Chambers Ireland is focusing on establishing and fostering best practice in CSR and initiatives to support awareness of the potential of CSR amongst small companies and big corporations.
 The Council includes a number of CSR specialists and high-status business leaders.

-The Chambers Ireland President’s Awards for Corporate Social Responsibility were created in 2004 in order to recognise the work conducted by Irish and multinational companies to enhance the civic environment in which they exist, as well as to improve the lives of their employees.
+The Chambers Ireland President’s Awards for CSR were created in 2004.
+This award recognises the work conducted by Irish and multinational companies to enhance the civic environment in which they exist, and to improve the lives of their employees.
 This competition provides the opportunity for the business community to advertise their efforts in CSR and to obtain recognition for best practice.
 There is a variety of categories in which the awards are presented, covering all areas of CSR.

 For more information please see: